 FOR IMMEDIATE RELEASE

-JanOne is a unique NASDAQ-listed company that is focused on bringing medications to market to treat diseases that cause severe pain in an effort to reduce the need for prescriptions opioids often used to treat disease associated pain.
+JanOne (NASDAQ: JAN) is focused on bringing medications to market to treat diseases that cause severe pain.
+By alleviating pain at the source, JanOne aims to reduce the need for opioid prescriptions to treat disease associated pain that can lead to opioid abuse.
 The company is also exploring solutions for non-addictive pain medications.
-The lead candidate is for treating peripheral artery disease (PAD), a condition that affects over 8.5 million Americans, with plans currently underway for phase 2b trials.
-JanOne is currently dedicated to funding resources toward innovation, technology, and education for PAD and neuropathic pain.
-The company continues to operate its legacy businesses, ARCA Recycling and GeoTraq, under their current brand names, but has recently announced both are undergoing a review to determine appropriate strategic alternatives in an effort to focus on it biopharma interests.
-ARCA Recycling provides turnkey recycling and replacement services for utilities and other sponsors of energy efficiency programs.
-GeoTraq engages in the development, design and, ultimately, the company expects, sale of Mobile IoT modules.
-Please visit www.janone.com for additional information.
+Its lead candidate JAN101 is for treating peripheral artery disease (PAD), a condition that affects over 8.5 million Americans.
+JAN101 demonstrated positive results in a Phase 2a clinical trial, and Phase 2b trials are expected to begin in early 2021.
+JanOne is dedicated to funding resources toward innovation, technology, and education for PAD, associated vascular conditions and neuropathic pain.
+JanOne continues to operate its legacy businesses under their current brand names, ARCA Recycling and GeoTraq, both of which are undergoing review to determine appropriate strategic alternatives.
+For more information, visit janone.com